 |November, December||27-28°C||260 mm|

 Most temples in Thailand are Buddhist temples since the majority of Thai people are Buddhists.
 Every city will have several temples that are open to the public.
 Foreigners might have to pay an entrance fee, but that’s not always the case.

-Thai Temples are quite spectacular and often have a majestic architecture with lots of interesting details.
+Thai Temples are quite spectacular and often have majestic architecture with lots of interesting details.

 As a visitor, you must adhere to the dress code and show respect.
 Most temples require that you take off your shoes, and too revealing clothing is not allowed.
 Both women and men should cover their legs and shoulders when visiting a temple in Thailand.

-This will not be enforced at smaller temples, which often doesn’t have any staff that checks visitors.
+This will not be enforced at smaller temples, which often don’t have any staff that checks visitors.
 However, you should always respect the local customs and follow the dress code.

 5 x Practical tips for your trip